textcompare/random-addresses-generator/README.md

 - **count**: The number of addresses to generate.
 - **info** (optional): A configuration object with the following optional properties:
   - `country`: The country to generate addresses for (default is "United States").
-  - `addressType`: The type of address to generate (options: "Commerical", "Corporate", "Industrial", default is "Commerical").
+  - `addressType`: The type of address to generate (options: "Resedential", "Corporate", "Industrial", default is "Resedential").
   - `states`: An array of state codes (e.g., `["CA", "MN"]`), default is `["all"]`, which generates from all states.
   - `addressFormat`: A custom format for the address (default is `['buildingNo', 'buildingName', 'streetNumber', 'streetName', 'neighborhood', 'landmark', 'city', 'state', 'zipCode', 'firstName', 'lastName', 'phone', 'email']`).
   - `addon`: Custom fields to be added to each address.